How To Hit The Centre Of A Fence Every Time

 Basic training can begin with cross poles, with an even cross lying in the centre of a jump.
 If you’re looking to up the height, simply lie a straight pole across the top!

-Once you’re feeling braver, try using an A-frame, otherwise known as a V-poles, to hit the centre of the fence.
-To do this, set up a straight fence then lie two poles vertical on it.
-The vertical poles should be wide at the base and narrower at the top, creating a up-side down ‘V’ shape.
+Once you’re feeling braver, try using an A-frame, otherwise known as a V-pole, to hit the centre of the fence.
+To do this, set up a straight fence, then lie two poles vertically on it.
+The vertical poles should be wide at the base and narrower at the top, creating an upside-down ‘V’ shape.
 This will not only get you to the middle of your fence, it will encourage your horse to pick up their front legs – perfect for those horses who can be a little bit lazy.

 Once you think you have trained your eye to the middle of fence, make sure to test them out before competing.
 Try out more difficult approaches to fences, such as dog leg lines.
 Dog leg lines are broken lines between two fences, requiring a short approach distance.
 Also try incorporating skinny fences and corners to ensure you have a really handle on your straightness, aim and follow through, as well as being able to cope with ‘scarier’ objects.